- Home

 As a starting point, the educational leader shared research from the field of positive psychology, highlighting the benefits of using strengths at work.
 Interestingly, many educators initially had difficulty naming their strengths but found it easy to say what they felt they were not so good at.
 Educators were asked to complete a free, on-line strengths survey available on the Authentic Happiness website.
 This provided all educators with a ranking from 1-24 of their character strengths, including their top five ‘signature’ strengths.

 With ongoing support from the educational leader, educators were able to apply their strengths more thoughtfully and deliberately across all aspects of their practice, including their relationships with each other.
-For example, one educator with the strength of humour and playfulness was more intentional in their efforts to lift people’s moods as required throughout the day.
+For example, one educator with the strength of humour and playfulness was more intentional in their efforts to lift people’s moods as appropriate throughout the day.
 Another educator, with the strength of fairness, equity and justice, helped keep the focus on treating people fairly and respectfully when this perspective needed more emphasis in professional conversations.

 Over time, the educational leader and coordinator reported noticing staff using the language of character strengths and connecting this language to specific behaviours.
-They observed staff showing greater awareness and appreciation of using each other’s strengths.
+They observed staff showing greater awareness and appreciation of each other’s strengths.
 They noted more respectful interactions and stronger relationships across the team and that staff were more engaged and confident in their roles.
 Educators were more comfortable and accepting of different ideas and perspectives and created more opportunities to resolve issues and challenges collaboratively.
 They were also more knowledgeable about each other’s interests, skills and talents and would increasingly seek out colleagues when a particular ‘strength’ was called for in a given situation.
 Based on these outcomes, the provider revised the induction process and staff handbook, to better reflect a strengths-based approach as part of ongoing practice.

-As a spin off, staff took some time to identify and discuss what strengths were evident in children’s families.
+As a spin off, staff took some time to intentionally identify and discuss what strengths were evident in children’s families.
 For some educators this was difficult as they realised they didn’t know some families as well as they first thought.
 They then considered what factors might be shaping this and how they might ensure relationships with all families were underpinned by principles of respect, fairness and equity.
 This resulted in a deeper level of reflection and discussion about personal biases and prejudices and how this might impact their relationships.
 It also prompted educators to consider how they might need to think and act differently to strengthen these relationships.

 Some staff reported initially feeling vulnerable and nervous about sharing their reflections with colleagues.
 They later remarked that these reflective conversations had increased their awareness and helped them become more mindful of how their thinking helped (or sometimes hindered) their relationships with some families, and their professionalism as educators.
 For some educators this raised the issue of what professional collaboration looked like in terms of their relationships with the school and other community partners.